UCDavisLibrary/fin-server/services/fin/fin-ac/README.md

  - Any user temporarily promoted to `protected` or `discovery` at a specified path via the `PUT [path]/svc:finac` endpoint will be have the agent assigned to them when making a request to the LDP at the specified path.
  - As a convenience, any user with the `admin` role in their JWT token, will be promoted to `protected` and `discovery` agents, so they can always access FinAC protected containers without the `admin` agent having to be specified as well.

-# FinAC Role Cheat Sheet
+# FinAC Agent/Role Cheat Sheet

-Here is a list of roles and how they affect various parts of the fin deployment:
+Here is a list of agents/roles and how they affect various parts of the fin deployment:

 ## admin